 Seeing your cat throw up is distressing, but the good news is that there are often simple, practical steps you can take at home to help them keep their meals down.
 Before you start to worry, try making a few adjustments to their feeding routine and environment.
 These strategies address the most common causes of post-meal vomiting and can make a world of difference for your feline friend.

-Try a Slow Feeder or Food Puzzle
+Use a Slow Feeder or Smaller Meals

 If your cat inhales their food in seconds, one of the best things you can do is physically slow them down.
 Special slow-feeder bowls have built-in obstacles that force your cat to eat around them, while food puzzles require them to bat, nudge, or slide pieces to get to their kibble.
 This simple change prevents them from gulping too much food (and air) at once, which can reduce regurgitation.
 As a bonus, using food puzzles for cats provides much-needed mental stimulation, turning mealtime into a fun and engaging game that satisfies their natural hunting instincts.
 It’s an easy win for both their physical and mental well-being.